vkhodygo/topy/examples/README.md

 Go to the 'scripts' directory and find the 'optimise.py' file, it reads and loads a TPD (ToPy Problem Definition) file.

 You can (obviously) change `optimise.py` to suit your needs.
+Be aware that it uses MPI.

-The 'mbb_beam' directory is probably the best place to start experimenting.
+You can check the folder 'new' for examples using the new algorithm.
+All of the examples used in the original ToPy are present in the 'legacy' folder and left unchanged.
+They should be working just the same.

 ## Note to Windows users
 > You have to copy the 'optimise.py' type files to each example directory.
 Under